AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

    ![](assets/chlimage_1-1.jpeg)

-1. Tap **Save**.
+1. Tap **[!UICONTROL Save]**.

 #### Updating the Scene7 upload connection {#updating-the-scene-upload-connection}

-The Scene7 Upload Connection setting synchronizes AEM assets to Dynamic Media Classic (Scene7) servers.
+The Scene7 Upload Connection setting synchronizes AEM assets to Dynamic Media Classic servers.

 **To update the Scene7 upload connection:**

 1. Navigate to `https://<server>/system/console/configMgr/com.day.cq.dam.scene7.impl.Scene7UploadServiceImpl`
-1. In the **Number of connections** field and/or the **Active job timeout** field, change the number as desired.
+1. In the [!UICONTROL Number of connections] field and/or the [!UICONTROL Active job timeout] field, change the number as desired.

-   The **Number of connections** setting controls the maximum number of HTTP connections allowed for AEM to Dynamic Media upload; typically, the predefined value of 10 connections is sufficient.
+   The **[!UICONTROL Number of connections]** setting controls the maximum number of HTTP connections allowed for AEM to Dynamic Media upload; typically, the predefined value of 10 connections is sufficient.

-   The **Active job timeout** setting determines the wait time for uploaded Dynamic Media assets to be published in delivery server.
+   The **[!UICONTROL Active job timeout]** setting determines the wait time for uploaded Dynamic Media assets to be published in delivery server.
 This value is 2100 seconds or 35 minutes by default.

    For most use cases, the setting of 2100 is sufficient.

    ![](assets/chlimage_1-2.jpeg)

-1. Tap **Save**.
+1. Tap **[!UICONTROL Save]**.

 ### (Optional) Filtering assets for replication {#optional-filtering-assets-for-replication}